There are two academic tuition fee categories at York University: Domestic and International.

 Categories Eligible for Domestic Fees

-Under the regulations of the Ministry of Advanced Education and Skills Development a student is eligible for domestic tuition rate if they are:
+Under the regulations of the Ministry of Training, Colleges and Universities, a student is eligible for domestic tuition rate if they are:

 - A citizen of Canada within the meaning of the Citizenship Act or a person registered as an Indian within the meaning of the Indian Act.